chadrem/cron_helper/README.md

   end
 end
 ```

+#### Notes on tasks
+Think of tasks as methods with exception protection and ordering.
+Tasks are guaranteed to run in the order you register them.
+They are also guaranteed to run even if a previous task encountered an exception.
+This gives you control over creating new tasks without having to worry about breaking old ones.

 Finally you will schedule your jobs using the [Whenever](https://github.com/javan/whenever]) gem.
 Below is an example config/schedule.rb that also forces your jobs to run at a low priority.